 These two processes, child support and visitation, are viewed as two completely separate issues in the eyes of the law.
 Parents don't "earn" the right to a relationship with their child by paying child support.
 It seems like that would be logical, but it just doesn't work that way.
 Before you go so far as to withhold visitation for unpaid child support, consider the following:

 - Visitation is your child's right.
 Ultimately, it is each child's right to be able to know and enjoy a relationship with both parents.
-In the even that a non-custodial parent can't afford to pay child support (for example, due to a job loss), then the child shouldn't have to "pay" by being prevented from having a relationship with that parent.
+In the event that a non-custodial parent can't afford to pay child support (for example, due to a job loss), then the child shouldn't have to "pay" by being prevented from having a relationship with that parent.

 - Financial support is each parents' responsibility.
 In addition, it is both parents' responsibility to provide for a child's financial needs.
 Deciding not to have a relationship with one's child, as some non-custodial parents have done, does not excuse the parent from his or her financial responsibilities.
 Therefore, parents who don't regularly see their children are still required to pay child support.